 To make the pound cakes:

-Preheat oven to 325°.
-Line standard muffin tins with liners.
+- Preheat oven to 325°F. Line 24 cups of standard muffin tins with paper liners.

-Using an electric mixer on medium speed, beat butter and brown sugar until pale and fluffy.
-Add eggs, one at a time, beating well after each addition.
-Add flour mixture in three batches, alternating with buttermilk.
-Beat until well-combined after each addition.
+- Using an electric mixer on medium speed, beat the butter and brown sugar until pale and fluffy.
+Add the eggs, one at a time, beating well after each addition.
+Add the flour mixture in three batches, alternating with the buttermilk.
+Mix just until combined.

-Fill lined cups 3/4 full with batter.
+- Fill the lined cups 3/4 full with batter.
 Bake 25-30 minutes, or until a wooden pick inserted in the center comes out clean.
 Cool on wire racks 10 minutes.
-Then, remove from pans to cool completely.
+Then, remove from the pans to cool completely.

 To make the frosting:

-Frost cupcakes immediately, or refrigerate frosting for up to 3 days.
+- Frost the cupcakes immediately, or refrigerate the frosting for up to 3 days.
 After refrigerating, bring to room temperature and beat on low speed until smooth.

 Notes